smartinezai/friendship-points-api/README.md

 - Query friendship point balances
 - Use LangChain to assess event impact
 - Use rules and retrieved context to support LLM assessments
+- Classify events as positive, negative, mixed, or neutral
+- Account for narrator bias and missing context
 - Predict the possible impact of hypothetical actions
 - Trace, test, and evaluate LLM behavior
-- Eventually support RAG, reranking, and vector search
+- Eventually support RAG, reranking, vector search, document ingestion, and production-style monitoring

 Example rule: